Belly Fat: Visceral Fat vs. Subcutaneous fat

-Abdominal, or visceral, fat is of particular concern because it's a key player in a variety of health problems — much more so than subcutaneous fat, the kind you can grasp with your hand.
+Larger waistlines come with larger risks.
+However, abdominal, or visceral, fat is of particular concern because it's a key player in a variety of health problems — much more so than subcutaneous fat, the kind you can grasp with your hand.
 Visceral fat, on the other hand, lies out of reach, deep within the abdominal cavity, where it pads the spaces between our abdominal organs.

-Visceral fat has been linked to metabolic disturbances and increased risk for cardiovascular disease and type 2 diabetes.
+When people talk about losing belly fat, they often refer to subcutaneous fat, and it is often aesthetic: Smaller waist line, “six pack,” etc. However, one should not forget about visceral fat, as it has been linked to metabolic disturbances and increased risk for cardiovascular disease and type 2 diabetes.
 In women, it is also associated with breast cancer and the need for gallbladder surgery.

 The starting point for bringing weight under control, in general, and combating abdominal fat, in particular, is regular moderate-intensity physical activity — at least 30 minutes per day (and perhaps up to 60 minutes per day) to control weight.

 This is especially important if you have not been active for a while, as it will reduce your risk of injury.